 If you ever have the chance, go to Norway.
 It's not cheap but it's worth it.
 Trust me.

 I'm a university student who loves to keep themselves busy with anything but university work.
 I also enjoy looking like a banana as you can tell from all the yellow coat pictures.
-I've somehow managed to turn into a music and photography geek (not sure how that happened) but let's just go with it.
-Grab a cup of tea, take a little break and happy reading!
+I've somehow managed to turn into a music and photography geek.
+I'm not entirely sure how that happened but let's just go with it.
+That seems to be my life motto at the moment.

 Find me on Instagram